What capital allowances can I claim?

 - Specialist machinery

-There are special allowances for energy efficient or environmentally beneficial plant and machinery.
+There are special allowances (called first year allowances) for energy efficient or environmentally beneficial plant and machinery.

 I use my car for private purposes as well as business purposes.
 Can I still claim capital allowances?

-Yes, but you can only claim for the proportion of business use of the car – or of any other asset that has private use.
+Yes, but you can only claim for the proportion of business use of the car.

-The 'normal' allowance is a writing down allowance of 18%, or a special pool writing down allowance of 8%.
-But there is currently a much more beneficial allowance available, the annual investment allowance.
+The 'normal' allowance is a writing down allowance of 18%, or a special pool writing down allowance of 6%.
+But there is currently a much more beneficial allowance available, the annual investment allowance (see below).

 It is a way of giving tax relief on part of the value of assets held in a pool.
 An example may make this clearer.

-Cedric has a capital allowances pool brought forward of £24,000 before claiming allowances for 2015/16.
-If he has no additions or disposals of assets during that year, his claim for capital allowances would be thus:
+Cedric has a capital allowances pool brought forward of £24,000 before claiming allowances for 2018/19.
+If he has no additions or disposals of assets during that year, his claim for capital allowances would be as follows:

 |Written down value brought forward||£24,000|